jtfmumm/modal-flow-js/README.md

      $form: jQuery object for when modal uses a form,

      $clickthroughLink: jQuery object for link when modal does not use a form

-## Build Modal Workflows

-    You can create a linked series of modals by using the chain method: var series = Modal.chain(Modal1, Modal2, Modal3, Modal4);
-        series.load();

-    .chain() returns a Transition object.
-Call load() or loadWith() on this object to open Modal1 and begin the series.
-Submitting Modal1 will load Modal2 with Modal1's response data.
-And so on with the others in sequence.
-You can optionally provide an exit function as the last in the series.

-    If you need to branch based on the response data at some point in the series, you can use the .link(), .linkBranches(), and .linkExit() methods instead.
-For example:

-        var chooseHighOrLow = function(data) {
-            if (data.salary > 99999) {
-                return exitForHighIncome.load();
-            } else {
-                return exitForLowIncome.load();
-            }
-        }

-        var exitForHighIncome = Modal.linkExit(HighModal, highExit);
-        var exitForLowIncome = Modal.linkExit(LowModal, lowExit);
-        var branchFromSecond = Modal.linkBranches(SecondModal, chooseHighOrLow);
-        var startSeries = Modal.link(EntryModal, branchFromSecond);

-        startSeries.load();

-    This creates the following branching series:
-                                                     ->HighModal -> highExit
-                                                   Y/
-        EntryModal -> SecondModal -> (high salary?)
-                                                   N\
-                                                     ->LowModal -> lowExit

-    Note: the links are declared in reverse order because of the need to define later links before referencing them in earlier links.